 one can see at the same place moment is a reality, then so too is the

-Regardless of the fact that the structure of space is ever evolving,
+Regardless of the fact that the structure of the universe is ever

-the twins paradox (twin paradox or clock paradox) can be understood
+evolving, the twins paradox (twin paradox or clock paradox) can be

-only in the context of an absolute frame of reference, in which the
+understood only in the context of an absolute frame of reference, in

-speed of light is constant in an absolute sense, while clock rates
+which the speed of light is constant in an absolute sense, while clock

 no twins paradox arises because clock rates do actually vary.
 Such

 treatment of special relativity is completely consistent with, and in

 fact subsumes, Einstein's special relativity, with its effective